ErockEsquire/futurama-quotes/README.md

 ## Futurama Quotes

 A website dedicated to the nostalgia of an amazing show, Futurama.
 The application includes over 100 quotes and over 50 Futurama images.

-Built to immortalize my love of this show, and the first of a series..
+Built to immortalize my love of this show, and the first of a series of quotes sites..

 Simple Typescript for typing, and more importantly custom SASS.
 Includes a small object database of quotes with keys for speaker, the quote, and episode name & number.